Session: End-To-End Encrypted Conversations With Minimal Metadata Leakage: Building on Foundations

 \subsection{Swarms}

-Although the Loki blockchain incentivises correct Service Node behaviour through rewards and punishments, these incentive models cannot prevent nodes going offline unexpectedly due to operator choice, software bugs, or data center outages.
-Therefore, for redundancy, a secondary logical data storage layer must be built on top of the Service Node network to ensure reliable message storage and retrieval.
+Although the consensus of Session Nodes incentivises correct Session Node behaviour through rewards and punishments, these incentive models cannot prevent nodes going offline unexpectedly due to operator maintenance, software bugs, or data center outages.
+Therefore, for redundancy, a secondary logical data storage layer must be built on top of the Session Node network to ensure reliable message storage and retrieval.

-This secondary logical layer is provided by replicating messages across small groupings of Service Nodes called swarms.
-The swarm a Service Node initially joins is determined at the time of that Service Node’s registration, with the Service Node having minimal influence over which swarm it joins.
-This protects against swarms being entirely made up of malicious or non-performant nodes, which is important to maintain the network’s self-regulating properties.
+This secondary logical layer is provided by replicating messages across small groupings of Session Nodes called swarms.
+Any given Session Node's initial swarm is determined at the time of that Session Node’s registration, with the Session Node itself having minimal influence over which swarm it joins.
+Session Nodes deliberately lack agency over which swarm they join to prevent swarms being entirely made up of malicious or non-performant nodes.
+This contributes to the network’s self-regulating properties.

-Composition of each swarm inevitably changes as the networks evolves: some nodes leave the network and the newly registered nodes take their place.
-If a swarm loses a large number of nodes it may additionally "steal" a node from some other, larger swarm.
+The composition of each swarm inevitably changes as the network evolves: some nodes leave the network and newly registered nodes take their place.
+If a swarm loses a large number of nodes it may "steal" a node from some other, larger swarm.
 In the unlikely event that the network has no swarms to steal from (i.e., every swarm is at \(N_{min}= 5\) nodes, the ‘starving’ swarm (a swarm with fewer than \(N_{min}\) nodes) will be dissolved and its nodes will be redistributed among the remaining swarms.
-Conversely, when a large number of nodes enter the network that would oversaturate existing swarms (i.e., every swarm is already at max capacity \(N_{max} = 10\)), a new swarm is created from a random selection of \(N_{target} = 7\) excess nodes.
-Note that \(N_{min}< N_{target} < N_{max}\) to ensure that a newly generated swarm doesn’t get dissolved shortly after and that there is still room for growth.
+Conversely, when a large number of nodes enter the network which would oversaturate existing swarms (i.e., every swarm is already at max capacity \(N_{max} = 10\)), a new swarm is created from a random selection of \(N_{target} = 7\) excess nodes.

-The outcome of this algorithm is the creation and, when necessary, rebalancing of swarms of around \(N_{min} - N_{max}\) Service Nodes which store and serve Session clients’ messages.
-The goal of the swarm algorithm is to ensure that no swarm is controlled by a single entity and that the network is resilient enough to handle both small and large scale events where Service Nodes are no longer contactable, ensuring data integrity and privacy in both cases.
+The outcome of this algorithm is the creation and, when necessary, rebalancing of swarms of \(N_{\text{min}} \text{ to } N_{\text{max}}\) Session Nodes which store and serve Session clients’ messages.